zhiyaol/deltakit/docs/guide/adding_noise.md

 Decoders try to make logical qubits robust against errors, but in order for them to do a good job we have to inform them which errors they should expect.

-While exploring QEC codes or designing a new decoder, you should be able to validate it on real data.
+Whether you are exploring error-correcting codes or designing a new decoder, it's important to have realistic data to validate them.
-In the best case, you may run an experiment on a real QPU.
-But even if you have access to a QPU, it typically spends more time calibrating than doing computation.
-That is why you are interested in realistic QEC simulation.
+You can obtain those data from a real QPU, however, this might be expensive or time consuming, due to requiring calibration.
+This is where realistic QEC simulation comes in.

 The physics of noise in quantum systems is complicated and differs between qubit architectures.
-Superconducting systems don't typically lose their qubits, while neutral atom ones can.
+For example, superconducting systems don't typically lose their qubits, while neutral atom ones can.
 Cross-talk, on the other hand, is specific to superconducting QPUs.
-Shuttling noise is something you would observe in ion trap devices, but cannot even define in superconducting systems, and so on.
+Shuttling noise is something you would observe in ion trap devices, but cannot even be defined in superconducting systems, and so on.

 Each noise source has its own theory, and you may try to model it quite accurately.